By Bill Knell

 that the find will prove of incalculable value in archaeological

 "One thing I have not spoken of, may be of interest.
+There

-are heard, but it smells snaky just the same."
+it smells snaky just the same."

 "The whole underground installation gives one of shaky nerves

 AN INDIAN LEGEND

 In connection with this story, it is notable that among the Hopi

 Machetto, who was their chief, counseled them to leave the under

 world, but there was no way out.
-The chief then caused a tree
+The chief then caused a tree to

-their lands and ancient dwelling place will be restored to them.
+ancient dwelling place will be restored to them.
+That is the tradition.

 Among the engravings of animals in the cave is seen the image